Óscar Valdez: Valdez vs. Quigg

 Top Rank stated they were planning to have Valdez back in action in February 2018, and hoped to have him fight three times during 2018.
 On 28 November 2017, according to RingTV, Valdez was to make his next defence on 10 March 2018 at the StubHub Center in Carson, California, headlining a Top Rank card on ESPN.
 On 3 January 2018, ESPN first reported that a deal was close to being reached for Valdez to defend his WBO featherweight title against British boxer Scott Quigg (34-1-2, 25 KOs).
 On 13 January, the fight was finalized.
 Valdez came in at 125.8 pounds at the weigh in for his fourth defence.
 Quigg however came in 3 pounds over at 128.8 pounds.
 He was not allowed to re-weigh.
-According to the California State Athletic Commission, if a fighter is 2 pounds or more over the contractual limit, he would not be allowed to lost the extra weight as he would have been 'dried out', any more weight loss could potentially be dangerous to their health.
+According to the California State Athletic Commission, if a fighter is 2 pounds or more over the contractual limit, he would not be allowed to lose the extra weight as he would have been 'dried out', any more weight loss could potentially be dangerous to their health.
 The CSAC fined Quigg 20% of his official purse of $100,000, with Valdez receiving half of the money from the fine.
 Quigg's purse was believed to be far more at around $500,000 plus British TV rights.
 Valdez was due his highest purse at $420,000, not including the additional $10,000 from Quigg's purse.